axsh/openvnet/docs/content/installation.md

 ping 10.100.0.11
 ```

-You would see the ping replyed from the peer machine (in this case inst2).
+You would see the ping reply from the peer machine (in this case inst2).
 Meanwhile you can see which flows are selected by `vnflows-monitor`.
 Execute the following command on a lxc guest, then ping from one another.

 ```bash
 cd /opt/axsh/openvnet/vnet/bin